tinygo-org/tinygo-site/content/compiler-internals/heap-allocation.md

 weight: 2
 ---

 Many operations in Go rely on heap allocation.
-Some of these heap allocations are optimized away, but not all of them.
-Also, TinyGo does not yet contain a garbage collector so heap allocation must be avoided whenever possible outside of initialization code.
+TinyGo will try to optimize them away using escape analysis, but that is not always possible in practice.

 These operations currently do heap allocations: